tsgoten/modern-physics/README.md

 If you want to work on a shared test contact me, and I can add you as a collaborator.
 If you find any errors in my work you can begin an issue and I will take a look at it.
 #### Source
-Anyone is free to use my code and notes, there is no need to give me formal credits.
+Anyone is free to use my code and notes, I just request that you star this repository if you do use it :)